 Note that sharding is orthogonal to (MySQL) replication.
-A Vitess shard typically contains one MySQL master and many MySQL replicas.
-The master handles write operations, while replicas handle read-only traffic, batch processing operations, and other tasks.
+A Vitess shard typically contains one MySQL primary and many MySQL replicas.
+The primary handles write operations, while replicas handle read-only traffic, batch processing operations, and other tasks.
 Each MySQL instance within the shard should have the same data, excepting some replication lag.

 Vitess supports the following types of sharding operations:

-- Vertical sharding: Moving tables from an unsharded keyspace to a different keyspace.
+Vertical sharding: Moving tables from an unsharded keyspace to

 With these features, you can start with a single keyspace that contains all of your data (in multiple tables).
 As your database grows, you can move tables to different keyspaces (vertical split) and shard some or all of those keyspaces (horizontal split) without any real downtime for your application.